Chaemyoung/CSV-Generator/readme.md

 Hello, welcome to the CSV Generator!
 This tool will help you create a CSV file based on your specified columns and number of rows.
 Let's get started!

 Enter the column names, separated by commas.
 Include data types - optional, and Identity(starting_num, increment) - optional. (e.g., name(varchar), age(int, IDENTITY(1,1)), email): name(varchar), age(int), occupation(varchar)
+Provide some detail explanation of the data to get better results.: This file will be used to store customer data.
+This csv will be import to SSMS as a customer table.
 Enter the number of rows for the CSV file (e.g., 10): 5

 AI Response: